Welcome to SASSI

 AAC&U — I teach at Landmark College, a private liberal arts institution located in Putney, Vermont, which is designed exclusively for students who learn differently, including those with learning disabilities (such as dyslexia), attention deficit hyperactivity disorder (ADHD), and autism.
 My neurodivergent students often share stories of stigma that made them feel like they did not belong in school.

 SASSI's Dr. Theresa Estrem and her work with SASSI is featured on the MINNovation Podcast.
-Estrem is a professor in the Department of Communication Sciences and Disorders where she teachers, provides clinical education to graduate students and conducts research focused on autism, early childhood and culturally and linguistically diverse clients.
+Estrem is a professor in the Department of Communication Sciences and Disorders where she teaches, provides clinical education to graduate students, and conducts research focused on autism, early childhood, and culturally and linguistically diverse clients.